Frequently Asked Questions

 Entrance Fee

 The Islands are part of the Ecuadorian National Parks system.
 There is an entrance fee of $100 U.S. dollars for adults and $50 for children under 12.
 The fee is collected on arrival in the airport in the Galapagos Islands and is ONLY payable in cash.
-There is no ATM access in the Galapagos airports, and they do not except $100 bills.
-You need to have the money on you prior to leaving the mainland.
-Credit card or travelers checks are not accepted.
+There is no ATM access in the Galapagos airports.
+You need to have the money with you prior to leaving the mainland.
+Credit cards or travelers checks are not accepted.

 Return to top of page

-All Galapagos trips start with a flight from mainland Ecuador (Quito or Guayaquil).
+All Galapagos trips start with a flight from mainland Ecuador from the cities of Quito or Guayaquil.
+There are no direct International flights to the Galapagos Islands.
 The flight from Guayaquil to Galapagos takes approximately 1.5 hours.
-The flight from Quito stops at Guayaquil and then flies on to the Islands.
+The flight from Quito usuallystops at Guayaquil and then continues to the Islands.
 The total travel time from Quito to the islands is approximately 2.5 hours.

 Return to top of page